If you’re on the Guest List, as soon as we have good introductions to send your way, or a good group, we’ll coordinate things like:

 New Year’s Party with Young Adult crews

-So, the idea behind Society of the 12 is to mix many things that have already been happening, old and new, though somewhat scattered, through different Young Adult groups, or parishes, or informally through our Catholic chats, but now we’re giving it structure, and we’re giving it a budget, to design cooler experiences for everyone, to create new, fun memories, and to help forge valuable friendships and relationships.
+Through different Young Adult groups, or parishes, or informally through our Catholic chats, now we’re giving it structure, a budget, to design cooler experiences for everyone, to create new, fun memories, and to help forge valuable friendships and relationships.

 Catholic Talks adoration and social